 You can also segment the data you aggregate by the channels in which conversions occur.
 Integration with other enterprise tools will be necessary here.

-Here are a few metrics to consider, broken out by what companies deem to be their most effective marketing channels:
+Here are a few metrics to consider, broken down by what companies deem to be their most effective marketing channels:

 - Click-through rates.